 Keweenaw Symphony Orchestra

-Founded in 1971, the Keweenaw Symphony Orchestra is the Upper Peninsula’s oldest orchestra and one of five symphony orchestras in the Lake Superior region.
-The KSO is a college-community ensemble composed of Michigan Tech students, faculty and staff, and community musicians.
-The orchestra presents four to five concerts per year—including orchestral masterworks, choral-orchestral, music theatre, ballet, opera, and pops—in the Rozsa Center for the Performing Arts.
-The KSO tours the Midwest every few years.
+Founded in 1971, the Keweenaw Symphony Orchestra is the Upper Peninsula's oldest orchestra.
+The KSO is a college-community ensemble comprising Michigan Tech students, faculty and staff, and community musicians.
+Most of the musicians pursue something other than music as a career, with engineers, scientists, mathematicians, educators, and retirees filling the roster.
+Students occupy about 60% of the orchestra; none are music majors.
+The KSO presents 4-5 concerts per year - including choral-orchestral, opera, ballet, and pops - in the Rozsa Center for the Performing Arts.

 There are YouTube links for each excerpt, including specific time stamps.
 These should give a good impression of how the music should sound and the general tempi.